vinaybabug/RDMTk/README.md

 # RDMTk
-Toolkit for studying Risky Decision Making
+A toolkit for studying Risky Decision Making.
+It consists of features to conduct experiments and also analyze data for decision making patterns.